jkreps/azkaban/contrib/mr-kluj/README.md

 # Mr.Kluj

-MR.Kluj is a kludge of a MapReduce library written in Clojure.
+Mr.Kluj is a kludge of a MapReduce library written in Clojure.
 It is intended to be used primarily for production MapReduce workflows but allow for scripted interaction to make it easier to build the workflows.
 The why of this library basically lies in issues I had with the current "accepted" methods of writing Hadoop MapReduce jobs: